Pakistan Womens Tour

 I also recommend bringing a winter jacket in the fall and a lighter jacket for late spring.

 Due to the nature of Pakistan, local female guides are far and few, especially when the mountains are concerned.
-Because of this, our driver and guides will be local males, however these men will be exclusively from the Gilgit Baltistan and Upper Chitral regions.
+Because of this, our driver and guides will be local guys, however these men will be exclusively from the Gilgit Baltistan territory.

 Why does that matter?

-Hunza is one of most educated regions in Pakistan, and the difference in male behavior is astounding.
+Hunza in particular is the most educated region of Pakistan, and the difference in male behavior is astounding.
 While no region is perfect, you can rest assured that staring, harassment and other unwanted behavior will be rare in the mountains in general and will certainly not be exhibited by our local guides and drivers.

 Anyone who’s moderately fit should do just fine on this tour – you definitely do not need to be an athlete or mountain climber, but you should be comfortable walking/hiking for several hours at a time.